Who Said Photography

 Frequently Asked Questions

-ISO in photography stands for International Standards Organization.
-It refers to the sensitivity of your camera’s sensor to light.
-A higher ISO setting makes your camera more sensitive to light, but can introduce noise.
-Lower ISO values are best for well-lit scenes to maintain image quality.
+ISO in photography, which stands for International Standards Organization, is a critical setting that refers to the sensitivity of your camera’s sensor to light, combined into ISO standards by camera manufacturers.
+A higher ISO setting makes your camera more sensitive to light, akin to increasing the camera’s base ISO, but can introduce noise.
+Lower ISO values are best for well-lit scenes to maintain image quality, working in tandem with ISO and shutter speed for optimal exposure.

-200 ISO is less sensitive to light than 400 ISO, resulting in slower shutter speed or aperture and poorer low-light performance.
+ISO 100 and ISO 200 are less sensitive to light than 400 ISO, resulting in slower shutter speed or aperture and poorer low-light performance.
 Higher ISO settings can improve low-light performance but can also introduce more noise or grain.

 Our Latest Blogs